cielo24/Docs/api/source/job_control/add_embedded_media_to_job.rst

 =========================

 Add a piece of media to an existing job via a non-direct URL.
+A job may only have a single piece of media associated with it, attempting to add additional media will return an error code.

-Use this option to link to a video hosted by such providers as Youtube, or Vimeo.
+Use this option to link to a video hosted by providers like BrightCove, Kaltura, Youtube, or Vimeo.

 **HTTP Method**